 Vanity closets, and vanity rooms are new trends that are showing no signs of slowing down.
 Serious makeup lovers are even installing shelving systems, and additional drawers around their vanities to contain their treasure troves.

 This shift in design goes right along with the explosive growth of the beauty industry in the past few years.
-This boom most certainly paved the way for talented makeup artists to gain social media stardom, sharing photos of their enviable collections.
+This boom paved the way for makeup artists attaining social media stardom by sharing pics of their enviable collections.

-The most popular style currently, is a girly glam mix seen all over Pinterest.
-These vanity tables are usually a simple white desk like design, with deep drawers.
-Completing this look is usually a glamorous light up vanity mirror, and some narrow column shelves.
+The most popular style, is a girly glam mix seen all over Pinterest.
+These vanity tables are usually a simple white desk, with deep drawers.
+Completing this look is usually a glamorous light up vanity mirror like this, and a set of these narrow column shelves.

-Much like the way Madame Pompadour’s gorgeous rococo vanity inspired ladies, beauty bloggers with insane makeup collections have inspired our modern vanities to have tons of storage.
+Much like Madame Pompadour inspired ladies of her time, beauty bloggers have inspired our modern vanities to have tons of storage.

-Since the invention of the vanity table, our changing beauty habits dictated the shape and style of the furniture.
-Today’s ladies are really fortunate to have more options than ever when choosing furniture styles thanks to a little thing called the internet.
+Today’s ladies are fortunate to have more options when choosing furniture styles, thanks to a little thing called the internet.

 Vintage Vanity Lover

-While I’m partial to the romantic designs of french provincial and vintage vanity tables, they don’t always provide the most storage space.
+While I’m partial to the romantic designs of vintage vanity tables, they don’t always provide the most storage space.
 Make sure you’ll have your storage needs covered by a few simple drawers if you’re opting for one of these more dainty makeup tables.

 Makeup Minimalist Vanity

-If you are more of a makeup minimalist, opt for a vanity table with a few drawers, and a simple mirror.
+If you are more of a makeup minimalist, opt for a style like this vanity table with a few drawers, and a simple mirror.
 You can even choose a style that doubles as a desk for a home office.

 Modern Beauty Lover Vanity